Breaking an executable file

-If you wanna follow along, you should probably take a look at these: the ELF format is laid out in man 5 elf, and the kernel side - who is allowed to run what - lives in fs/exec.c and the fs/binfmt_*.c files in the kernel source.
+I want to understand what are the boundaries of what a program is.
+To do this, I’m going to break ls.
+If you want to follow along, you can take a look at these: the ELF format is laid out in man 5 elf, and the kernel side - who is allowed to run what - lives in fs/exec.c and the fs/binfmt_*.c files in the kernel source.

 frn@debian:~$ cp /bin/ls myls